 Exploring historic cemeteries is a great way to understand a little bit of the culture and background of a city.
-Latin America has many beautiful and historic cemeteries with avenues of majestic mausoleums as well as peaceful churchyards.
+Latin America has many historic and beautiful cemeteries with avenues of majestic mausoleums as well as peaceful churchyards.
 Take a stroll through some of these cities of the dead with travel bloggers who contributed their thoughts on Latin America’s historic cemeteries.

 Surprisingly, Cementerio Cristobal Colon, named after the explorer, has managed to avoid the crumbling appearance of the structures in the surrounding Havana.
 This historic cemetery is known for its many elaborate mausoleums.
 When visiting the well-tended avenues lined with sparkling white mausoleums, the first words that come to mind are elegant and graceful.
 Colon was first established in 1876.
 A cholera epidemic forced the local population to build a larger necropolis over the already existing Espada Cemetery.
 Up until then, most people were buried in churchyards following the European custom.